nuodb/node-nuodb/_docs/2.deployment/docker.md

 image sizes:

 1. Set the FROM Dockerfile variable to point at the latest **node-nuodb** Docker
-2. Set the NODE_PATH so the NAPI modules are found.
+2. Set the NODE_PATH so the Node modules are found.
-3. Register the NAPI modules.
+3. Register the Node modules.

 A sample Dockerfile follows: